 A pillow’s main job (other than being comfortable), is to keep your spine in alignment.
 When you’re sleeping on your stomach, your spine is pretty much already aligned.

 So a regular pillow, even if soft, is just too bulky.
 Your head will be tilted at an upwards angle, which is just not comfortable.

-What a stomach sleeper really needs is a flat pillow!
+What a stomach sleeper really needs, specifically, is a flat pillow!